IBM/ansible-scale-demo/README.md

    The playbook will run for approximately 1 hour.

-   While the playbook is running, switch back to your web browser and navigate to Monitoring → Statistics.
-Click on 'Customize chart' (three dots in the top right corner) and select the following performance metrics:
+   While the playbook is running, switch back to your web browser and navigate to 'Monitoring' → 'Statistics'.
+Click on 'Customize chart' → 'Edit' (three dots in the top right corner) and select the following performance metrics:

    - Resource type: _IBM Spectrum Scale client_
    - Aggregation level: _File System_